SVJLucas/OCR-To-Solve-Linear-Systems/README.md

 # Results

-The final accuracy of the model was 98,7% on the test data.
+The accuracy of OCR's classification were of <b>100%</b>, in the validation data.
+This shows that a Random Forest can deal with simple vision problems.
+The results on validation data the are shown in the confussion matrix below:

 ![__results___88_0](https://user-images.githubusercontent.com/60625769/228868123-57de82ca-d13b-4ef0-bb5d-64bb9e80fd2d.png)

+However, in the case of the final resolution of the linear system, the final accuracy of the model was about <b>98,7%</b>.
+The difference between the OCR's classification and the system's resolution is due the parser process, which is not always perfect.